Canada has the highest rate of naturalization in the world. 85% of eligible permanent residents become Canadian

 Canadian citizenship residence requirement

 The residence requirement for Canadian citizenship does not apply to minors under age 18 who apply for citizenship at the same time as their parents.

 Canadian citizenship residence questionnaire

 If you receive an RQ, this is now part of your application for Canadian citizenship and the application will not be finished until you submit the RQ.
 If you do not submit the Residence Questionnaire, your application for Canadian citizenship will be abandoned.
 Receiving an RQ will add a minimum of 6 months of processing time to your citizenship application.

-There are lots of reasons that CIC determines to send out an RQ in conjunction with a citizenship application, including:
+There are lots of reasons that IRCC determines to send out an RQ in conjunction with a citizenship application, including:

 - frequent travel outside Canada